 State laws specify when and how a landlord may terminate a tenancy.
-For example, a landlord may give a Minnesota tenant who has failed to pay rent on time an unconditional quit notice that gives the tenant 14 days to move out before the landlord can file for eviction.
-See State Laws on Unconditional Quit Terminations and State Laws on Termination for Violation of Lease for details on these types of termination notices in Minnesota.
+For example, a landlord may serve a tenant who has failed to pay rent on time with an unconditional quit notice that gives the tenant 14 days to move out before the landlord can file for eviction.
+See State Laws on Unconditional Quit Terminations and State Laws on Termination for Violation of Lease for details on these types of termination notices.

 Several other landlord-tenant laws in Minnesota affect both property owners and renters, including:

 If you want to read the text of a law itself, such as state security deposit rules, you'll find citations in many of the articles and charts included in the State Landlord-Tenant Laws section of the Nolo site.
 To access the statutes, go to the Minnesota Laws and Legal Information section of the Nolo site and find the link to your state laws.